 To start the floor plan, click and drag with the desired dimensions.
 Then click on the create walls button, click to start of the wall and double click at the end of the wall.
 Same goes for the floor.

 To add the door, go to the Doors and Windows library and click and drag to the floor plan with your chosen door type.
-It’s almost the same process with everything else.
+It’s almost the same process as everything else.

 - Free software which may be downloaded or used online via Java-supported browser